Soldy/cpp_just_ini/README.md

 # just_ini

 A fast INI file processor.
 Much slower than the simple INI, and need more memory.
-You get what you pay for.
+Anyway, you get what you pay for.
 Just_ini has the section support.